 The laws relating to these claims changed significantly in 2002 and again in 2012, and ongoing minor changes are made to these laws almost every year.

-In 2012 the Government established the Independent Legal Assistance and Review Service (ILARS) to facilitate access to free, independent legal advice for injured workers in circumstances where there is a disagreement with an insurer regarding entitlements.
+In 2012 the Government established the Independent Legal Assistance and Review Service (ILARS) to facilitate access to free, independent legal advice for all injured workers.

-This service is administered by the Workers Compensation Independent Review Office (WIRO).
-This agency has a list of Approved Lawyers to make sure injured workers have access to lawyers who practice regularly in workers compensation matters.
+This service is administered by the Independent Review Office.
+This agency has a list of approved lawyers to make sure injured workers have access to lawyers who practice regularly in workers compensation matters.

 Unless your lawyer is on this list, you will have to pay your own legal fees no matter what the outcome.

-More information on the role of WIRO can be accessed at:
+More information on the role of WIRO can be accessed <HERE>.

 If you suffer from problems with your hearing and have ever worked in a noisy environment or around heavy machinery, you may be able to make a claim for hearing aids, and for any permanent hearing loss, even if you have left that employment.

-If you have suffered injury due to another’s actions, or their failure to take actions in circumstances where they knew (or should have known) that their actions or failure might result in harm to others, you may be able to make a claim for your medical and out of pocket expenses, past and future loss of earnings, and the costs of obtaining care that you require or can no longer provide to others.
+If you have suffered pain suffering arising from any permanent injuries due to another’s actions, or their failure to take actions in circumstances where they knew (or should have known) that their actions or failure might result in harm to others, you may be able to make a claim for your medical and out of pocket expenses, past and future loss of earnings, and the costs of obtaining care that you require or can no longer provide to others.